-Yup, with content like that, it’s no surprise their blogs didn’t have much of a heartbeat and why they pulled the plug shortly after their race.
+Yup, with content like that, it’s no surprise their blogs didn’t have much of a heartbeat, and it’s easy to see why they pulled the plug shortly after the race.

-But I don’t want to see that happen to your blog.
+But I don’t want to see that happen to your business blog.

 It’s not too late to get it into the ICU, breathe new life into it, and see it make a swift recovery.

 The first step is understanding who your blog is for.